Top of page

 More information

-Songbird Musical Service
+Songbird

 Songbird Musical Service is a student-run music organization that provides musical therapy to Winston-Salem residents living with dementia.

-Songbirds works with residents at Brighton Gardens, an assisted-living community, located close to Wake Forest University’s Reynolda campus.
+Songbird works with residents at Brighton Gardens, an assisted-living community, located close to Wake Forest University’s Reynolda campus.

 The Department of Music also hosts regular rehearsals and performances for the following student-run A Cappella groups: